opencog/opencog/examples/pln/inference-control-learning/README.md

 structure) of an inference tree proving T. The reason we use preproof as measure of success, as opposed to say the likelihood of finding a proof within the allocated effort, is because it is independent on the difficulty of the problem.
-If we can produce a preproof it means we're on the right track no matter.
+If we can find a preproof it means we're on the right track no matter.
 This may hopefully make it easier to transfer this knowledge across problem difficulties.

 This experiment is simple enough that the context that the backward